azzam2912/pegon-ui/src/componentPage/WikiPage/Scripts/lao.md

 Lao is an **abugida** that constructs syllables by affixing vowel signs to its independent consonants, differing from alphabetic scripts like Latin and Greek that treat vowels as distinct units.
 What this means is that there are no letters representing consonants or vowels on their own--each letter represents a syllable unit.

+**Note about the transliterator**: Because syllable boundaries in Lao is ambiguous, to use the transliterator, every syllable must be separated by a space.

 ## Writing System
 The Lao writing system consists of **consonants**, **vowels**, **Special Vowels**, and **Glottal Stop**